Matching catalogs based on membership (detailed)¶

 Now we fill the catalogs with the information regarding the matched

 members.
-In this step, each cluster catalog will have a ClData
+In this step, each cluster catalog will have a ClData table

-attibute with the number of members in each cluster
+in its mt_input attibute with the number of members in each cluster

-) and a dictionary containing the number of shaded objects with
+(nmem) and a dictionary containing the number of shaded objects with

-the clusters of the other catalog (shared_mems
+the clusters of the other catalog (shared_mems).

-is provided to the members, these quantities are computed
+If pmem is provided to the members, these quantities are computed

 as: